jithinsisaac/Health-SpO2-Tracker/README.md

 ## About the project

 - I am basically an embedded systems electronics engineer & hobbyist.
-- Full stack web development for **small** projects & for my IoT applications is my hobby.
+- As a hobby, I do Full stack web development for **small** projects & for my Embedded-IoT applications
 - This project was done to learn about the various frontend & backend integrations
 - **Frontend:** HTML, CSS, Bootstrap, Javascript, jQuery
 - **Backend:** PHP